-Get details on growing strawberries from seeds, from the fruit you buy from grocery store.
+Get details on growing strawberries from seeds, from a strawberry fruit you buy from grocery store.
 You will be able to harvest the fruit in about 1 year after planting the seed.
 In this guide you will get details on how to germinate and plant the strawberries seeds, when and how to plant the seeds, and how to get the seeds from the strawberry fruit for planting.

 Note that most strawberries in the grocery store are hybrid varieties.
 The seed grown strawberry plants from fruit may not produce similar fruits to that produced from the parent plants.
 They may be smaller or different than the berry from which you take seeds and grow them.
 But if you grow them from runners, then the new plants will be the clones of the parent tree.
 Grow strawberries from runners

-Strawberry Plant
+Strawberry Plant |

 Tips on How to Grow Strawberries From Seeds